-Safe play areas for displaced children, both disabled and non-disabled.
+Safe play areas for displaced, non-disabled and disabled children.
 They allow them to express themselves on the trauma they have experienced. | © L. Chancenotte / HI

 Continuing on HI skills and experience, knowing gaps and needs in Pakistan and based on evaluation of more than 30 years delivering development projects in Pakistan, HI has developed a 5 year Country Program Framework in 2016.
 The operational framework integrates and incorporates inclusive approaches focusing on the following five pillars:

 - Inclusive education (educational system is more inclusive for boys and girls and young women with disabilities)

 - Health and prevention (prevention and mitigation measures to effectively reduce risks and/or impact of impairments)